What now…

 Caught in the cracks

 February 3, 2013 Victoria Times Colonist (BC) – Jack Knox No justice for mentally ill caught in the cracks Knox reports on the mental health implications for two murder trials now taking place.
-Forensic psychiatrist Dr. Shabehram Lohrasbe … [Read more...]
+Forensic psychiatrist Dr. Shabehram Lohrasbe thinks … [Read more...]

 Solitary

-February 1, 2013 Solitary Watch – Bloggers Jean Casella and James Ridgeway State Bar Association Calls on New York to “Profoundly Restrict” Its Use of Solitary Confinement Written by the New York State Bar Association Civil Rights Committee, … [Read more...]
+February 1, 2013 Solitary Watch – Bloggers Jean Casella and James Ridgeway State Bar Association Calls on New York to “Profoundly Restrict” Its Use of Solitary Confinement Written by the New York State Bar Association Civil Rights Committee, the … [Read more...]

 Jail for 12 year old girl

 January 28, 2013 CBC News Mom furious that girl, 12, jailed among adults A Newfoundland youth advocate says: “putting a minor in police cells for 11 days is excessive.”
-The 12 year old was held 11 days in police cells before being … [Read more...]
+The 12 year old was held 11 days in police cells before being brought from … [Read more...]

 Yoga in jail?